The Terminator: Rampage: Development

+Release

+The game was released on both floppy disk and CD-ROM, with the latter adding several additional cinematics, more starting ammunition, and patching some minor glitches found in the floppy version.

 Reception

 Computer Gaming World in February 1994 said that the game resembled Doom "though the gameplay doesn't compare.
 Action, regardless of difficulty, is intense".
 The magazine said in March 1994 that the game was "a decent attempt for an imitative product, but you might say that the effort to catch-up and cash-in on id Software's success was doomed from the beginning".

 Roy Bassave of Odessa American said in May 1994 "No special glasses needed to enjoy this very real Virtual Reality experience.
 The closest thing is Capstone's "Corridor 7" game with Wolfenstein 3D programming.

+Website Just Games Retro gave the game 2/5 stars, highlighting the poor framerate (regardless of the hardware it is run on), enormous levels with excessive key hunting, and limited action compared to similar first person shooters of the era.

 The game sold 30,000 units in its first week.